 What does advanced penetration testing involve?

+There are many things that a penetration test entails.
 Since healthcare systems are hubs of data, we will use three advanced penetration techniques to exploit vulnerabilities in this system.

 First, we will use a packet sniffing tool known as Wireshark.
 What Wireshark will do is that it will provide us with all the data traffic passing through this healthcare network.
 As long as we are connected to the network, Wireshark gives us the ability to eavesdrop on all the networks’ communications and capture data such as usernames and passwords.
 Wireshark will capture this data in a form of strings that we can now retrieve and use it to exploit the system and access sensitive information like usernames, passwords, and credit card details.